On the Possibility of Melting Water Ice during the Recent Past of Mars: Application to the Formation of Gullies: Results

 \begin{itemize} \item Snow undergoing metamorphism to ice \cite<thermal inertia values of $\leq$~1000~\tiu~are associated with an ice/snow porosity of 50\%, see for instance Figure 3 of>{Bapst2019}.
 Although the rate of ice metamorphism is not well constrained \cite<see discussion in>{Khuller2021ssice}, this scenario seems unrealistic.
 As previously shown, the ice must initially be deeply buried. \citeA{Bramson2017} showed that mid-latitude subsurface ice buried beneath a few meters of regolith has a porosity of $\sim$~20\%, translating into a high thermal inertia of more than 1600~\tiu \cite{Bapst2019}.
 It is therefore reasonable to assume that ice buried beneath slopes would undergo a similar degree of metamorphism, and hence exhibit a comparably high thermal inertia. \item Ice filling the pores of the regolith \cite{Siegler2012}.
 However, this scenario is also unrealistic because the material above the ice would need to be compacted, making it difficult to imagine ice in the pores. \end{itemize}

 For realistic conditions of dry soil, ice thermal inertia and diffusion coefficient, the maximum temperature obtained is below 273~K. Four simulations are within 1~K of the melting temperature of ice, and the rest are colder.
+Only the simulations with unrealistic properties (thermal inertia lower than 800~\tiu, diffusion coefficient lower than $10^{-5}$~m$^2$~s$^{-1}$) leads to the melting of the ground ice.
 When changing some parameters (e.g., the albedo of the surface, depth of the ice after the surface removal, or eccentricity of the planet), a few simulations (less than 5\% of the total number of simulations performed) manage to reach the melting temperature of water ice.
-Hence, we conclude that the melting of subsurface ice after being destabilized is very unlikely in the recent past of Mars, as the Martian regolith is too diffuse to effectively act as a "diffusion barrier", mitigating sublimation cooling.
+Hence, we conclude that the melting of subsurface ice after being destabilized is very unlikely in the recent past of Mars.